citrix/citrix-daas-rest-go/citrixquickcreate/docs/GetTaskAsync200Response.md

 `func (o *GetTaskAsync200Response) UnsetTransactionId()`

 UnsetTransactionId ensures that no value is present for TransactionId, not even an explicit nil
+### GetResourceConnectionId

+`func (o *GetTaskAsync200Response) GetResourceConnectionId() string`

+GetResourceConnectionId returns the ResourceConnectionId field if non-nil, zero value otherwise.

+### GetResourceConnectionIdOk

+`func (o *GetTaskAsync200Response) GetResourceConnectionIdOk() (*string, bool)`

+GetResourceConnectionIdOk returns a tuple with the ResourceConnectionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResourceConnectionId

+`func (o *GetTaskAsync200Response) SetResourceConnectionId(v string)`

+SetResourceConnectionId sets ResourceConnectionId field to given value.

+### HasResourceConnectionId

+`func (o *GetTaskAsync200Response) HasResourceConnectionId() bool`

+HasResourceConnectionId returns a boolean if a field has been set.

+### SetResourceConnectionIdNil

+`func (o *GetTaskAsync200Response) SetResourceConnectionIdNil(b bool)`

+ SetResourceConnectionIdNil sets the value for ResourceConnectionId to be an explicit nil

+### UnsetResourceConnectionId
+`func (o *GetTaskAsync200Response) UnsetResourceConnectionId()`

+UnsetResourceConnectionId ensures that no value is present for ResourceConnectionId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)